Kory Sheets

-Kory Gerren Sheets (born March 31, 1985) is a former American football running back.
-He played college football at Purdue and he was signed by the San Francisco 49ers as an undrafted free agent in 2009.
-Sheets was also a member of the Miami Dolphins, Carolina Panthers and Oakland Raiders of the NFL and the Saskatchewan Roughriders of the Canadian Football League.
+Kory Gerren Sheets (born March 31, 1985) is an American former professional football player who was a running back in the National Football League NFL) and Canadian Football League (CFL).
+He played college football for the Purdue Boilermakers and he was signed by the San Francisco 49ers as an undrafted free agent in 2009.
+Sheets was also a member of the Miami Dolphins, Carolina Panthers and Oakland Raiders of the NFL and the Saskatchewan Roughriders of the CFL.

-Early years
+Early life

 Sheets played for Bloomfield High School, leading the team to a Connecticut State Championship as an all-purpose back.
 In his senior year, he had 2,588 rushing yards and 41 touchdowns in being named the state Player of the Year by The Hartford Courant as well as an all-conference selection.
 Sheets was also named to the 2003 Connecticut High School Football All-State team by the New Haven Register.

 Sheets also earned All-State and All-American honors in track and field, while coming out of high school as the No. 23 all-purpose back in the country by Rivals.com.